 How to Do a Short Sale on a Home

-More than half of my sales in Sacramento from 2006 to 2012 had been short sales.
-That's how prominent short sales were for a number of years.
-Today, though, not so much.
+There were a lot of short sales from 2006 to 2012, but they are not as prevalent today.
 In recent years, even sellers who are not delinquent might qualify for a short sale, which has opened many more short sale doors.
 Short sales tend to provide a dignified closure process for sellers.

 When lenders agree to do a short sale in real estate, it means the lender is accepting less than the total amount due.
 Not all lenders will accept short sales or discounted payoffs, especially if it would make more financial sense to foreclose; moreover, not all sellers nor all properties qualify for short sales.

-As a real estate agent, I am not licensed as a lawyer nor a CPA and cannot advise on those consequences.
-Except for certain conditions pursuant to the Mortgage Forgiveness Debt Relief Act of 2007, be aware the I.R.S. could consider debt forgiveness as income, and there is no guarantee that a lender who accepts a short sale will not legally pursue a borrower for the difference between the amount owed and the amount paid.
+Except for certain conditions pursuant to the Mortgage Forgiveness Debt Relief Act of 2007, be aware the IRS could consider debt forgiveness as income, and there is no guarantee that a lender who accepts a short sale will not legally pursue a borrower for the difference between the amount owed and the amount paid.
 In some states, this amount is known as a deficiency.

-- Submit Letter of Authorization: Lenders typically do not want to disclose any of your personal information without written authorization to do so.
+- Submit a letter of authorization: Lenders typically do not want to disclose any of your personal information without written authorization to do so.
 If you are working with a real estate agent, closing agent, title company or lawyer, you will receive better cooperation if you write a letter to the lender giving the lender permission to talk with those specific interested parties about your loan.
 The letter should include the following:

-- Preliminary Net Sheet: This is an estimated closing statement that shows the sales price you expect to receive and all the costs of sale, unpaid loan balances, outstanding payments due and late fees, including real estate commissions.
+- Preliminary net sheet: This is an estimated closing statement that shows the sale price you expect to receive and all the costs of sale, unpaid loan balances, and outstanding payments due and late fees, including real estate commissions.
 Your closing agent or lawyer should be able to prepare this on your behalf.
 If the bottom line shows cash to the seller, good news, you will probably not need a short sale.

-- Hardship Letter: The sadder, the better.
+- Hardship letter: The sadder, the better for your hardship letter.
 This statement of facts describes how you got into this financial bind and makes a plea to the lender to accept less than full payment.
 Lenders are not inhumane and can understand if you lost your job, were hospitalized or a truck ran over your entire family, but lenders are not particularly empathetic to situations involving dishonesty or criminal behavior.

 - Active on the market